 Cold agglutinin disease (CAD) is a rare type of anemia, a condition that happens when your body doesn’t have enough red blood cells.
 With CAD, red blood cells clump together in blood vessels, and proteins called antibodies -- which are meant to protect you against foreign invaders -- attack and destroy the red blood cells.
-This is triggered when your body temperature drops below normal.
+This is triggered when your body temperature drops below your normal body temperature.

-If you have symptoms that are common with CAD (like cold hands or feet, dizziness, weakness, headaches, stomach problems, or pale skin), the first thing your doctor will recommend is a blood test to see if you have anemia.
-After that, they’ll suggest other tests to figure out what’s causing it.
+If you have symptoms that are common with CAD (like cold hands or feet, dizziness, weakness, headaches, stomach problems, or pale skin), your doctor may recommend is a blood test to see if you have anemia.
+After that, they may suggest other tests to figure out what’s causing it.

 Bilirubin is a substance that’s made when red blood cells break down.
 A blood test can show if you have higher than normal levels of it, which can be a sign that too many red blood cells are being destroyed.